Sustainability Fellow, Churchill College; Visiting (Faculty) Associate, Caltech

 Research interest: Energy systems and governance; engineering for sustainable development; energy policy and poverty alleviation

-For more details about his research please refer to his webpage
+For more information about his research please refer to his webpage